 - Meanwhile, heat the oil in a frying pan and break the eggs into it.
 Fry them over a medium heat, either all at once or in batches (this will depend on the size of your pan) Turn off the heat, sprinkle with salt and basil and cover to keep warm until you finish the lentils.

-- When the lentils and the potatoes are tender, remove the allspice and the bay leaves.
+- When the lentils and the potatoes are cooked through, remove the allspice and the bay leaves.
 In a hand mixer or a blender, combine the milk with the flour until smooth.
 Pour the milk mixture in the lentils and bring to the boil, stirring all the time.
-Set aside and spice up with the vinegar.
+Set aside and add the vinegar.